SystemsApproach/security/infra.rst

 establish that *C* is legitimately able to advertise the prefix allocated to it by *A*.

+At this point we have created a set of bindings between public keys, which are held by entities such as Internet Registries, ISPs, and end customers, and IP address prefixes allocated to those entities.
+The next step is to create a Route Origin Authorization (ROA), which cryptographically associates a prefix with an AS that is authorized to originate routing advertisements for that prefix.

-*C* can now create a Route Origin Authorization (ROA) which it signs with its private key.
+In our example above, *C* can create an ROA which it signs with its private key.
 The ROA contains the AS number of *C* and the prefix or prefixes that it wishes to advertise.
 Anyone who looks at the ROA and the resource certificate chain that leads from the root CA to *C*